The books and events consultancy

 Advice on any aspect of the publishing process

-Links with a strong network of publishing professionals in design, production, marketing, editorial, promotion and sales
+Links with a strong network of publishing professionals in design, production, marketing, editorial, promotion

 Mike Jones began his career at Bloomsbury Publishing in 1994 where he helped to set up the Bloomsbury Paperbacks list.
 He became a commissioning editor in his own right in 1998 and over the next 10 years commissioned and edited both fiction and non-fiction, working with authors such as George Saunders, Tobias Wolff, Douglas Coupland, Magnus Mills, David Winner, Patti Smith, Peter Biskind, Paul Morley, Julian Cope and Heston Blumenthal.